paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ### Program Derived Addresses (PDAs) Part 1

-Transferring ownership to the account the program is stored at is a bad idea.
-The program's deployer might have the private key to that address and you don't want them to own your funds.
+We'd like some way for the program to own the X tokens while the escrow is open and waiting for Bob's transaction.
 The question is then, can programs be given user space ownership of a token account?

 <div class="zoom-image">